rockus/Huawei.emoncms/README.md

 banana_dht22_emoncms
 ========
 This tool interfaces to a DHT22 temperature/humidity sensor connected to GPIO2.
-This sensor also needs a 3.3V supply from the GPIO header.
+The sensor also needs a 3.3V supply from the GPIO header.
+This is a command line tool.
+It should be run as a cronjob, either as user (`crontab -e`) or globally (`/etc/crontab` or from `/etc/cron.hourly/`).

 * **BananaPi**: works
 * **Raspi**: not yet tried